Gnomiro/ledps/README.md

   * constructor gets gearStats for attributes
    -> with character implementation this can be passed from equipment to skill within simulator
   * Global modifiers like warpath global more while channeling -> added to gearStats or gearStats + globalSkillStat = envirnomentStats?
+* Skill Rotation
+    * Track skill on character and allow a priority queue for using them.
+    * Second option fixes attack pattern
+* Ailments
+  * They seem to track their applying skill; penetration is snappshotted this way on application time (by apllying skill) -> summed up wth resistanceShred at damage time

 [20:27] Oeller: Poison has less effect on bosses.
 Does that apply only for the built-in shred or also for 20 DoT damage?
 Not clear in the game guide.
 In addition.
 Is the shred from poison as well limited by 20 stacks?
 Or is it possible top have poison shred stack to 20 alongside additional poison stack to further reduce the resistance?